 Carrying out a plan requires allocation of resources required to support the activities of the care team.
 Resources include human resources, assets such as room and equipment resources, service resources and consumable material resources such as surgical consumables, medicines and controlled substances.
 The care plan domain analysis model includes descriptions and relations of resources to activities included in the plan.

-The following capabilities make use of the Resource Allocation class as defined in the Care Plan domain analysis model.
-The resource allocation represents either a consumable, service or asset allocation which has is either inspected, requested or booked by a user.
+The following capabilities make use of the Resource Allocation class as defined in the care plan domain analysis model.
+The resource allocation represents a consumable, service or asset allocation, which is inspected, requested or booked by a user.

-Find Available Resources
+5.7.1 Find Available Resources